 Our blog from August 2013 on the test of the FastPass+ system- See more at: http://blog.wdwinfo.com/2013/08/03/mymagic-review-magicbands-fastpass/

 To fully take advantage of the MyMagic+ system, some pre-trip planning is definitely encouraged.
 First of all, it's very important to have your Disney online account up-to-date and accessible on My Disney Experience, either through their website or one of their apps on mobile devices.
 My Disney Experience is really the central hub for guests to keep track of all their vacation plans - resort reservations, park admission, dining reservations, FastPass+ reservations, payment options and even PhotoPass information.

 The whole MyMagic+ program revolves around MagicBands, a wristband with an embedded RFID chip that park guests will wear that links to their park tickets, resort room keys, dining reservations, PhotoPass photographs, payment option and even FastPasses.
+Disney resort guests will get a MagicBand mailed to them in their choice of color.
 The wristbands will replace the Key to the World cards.
 Guests will touch their bands to RFID readers throughout the parks and resorts on turnstiles, cash registers and FastPass+ machines.
 The bands come in different colors and are able to be customized with snap-on charms and fabric covers.

 Disney's Hollywood Studios

 Disney's Animal Kingdom